BhavyeMathur/goopylib-v1/README.md

 ### v1.0

+#### 1.0.121-beta 16th July 2020

+* Fixed flashing image bug when rotating and skewing the image at the same time
+* Fixed bug with Image skewing oddly when it is not rotating
+* Added empty skewing functions to the GraphicsObject class to be overriden by subclasses that support it

+* Added Animate Skew functions to the GraphicsObject class
+* Added a `get_contrast()` function to the Image class, and a `get_rotation()` function for the GraphicsObject class
+* Fixed error strings in the Image class to display the correct error
+* Added animation functions for changing & setting the contrast of Images

 #### 1.0.114-beta 15th July 2020

 * Fixed bug with Images as Button graphics not scaling to fit the Window's Coordinates